 Days 12-13: Etosha National Park

-Set off east stopping along the way to spot the likes of lurking leopards, herds of gemsbok and armoured rhino.
-The salt pan attracts thousands of flamingos after heavy rains, while in the dry season the animals gather around the many waterholes to drink and bathe.
+Set off east, stopping along the way to spot the likes of lurking leopards, herds of gemsbok and armoured rhino.
+The salt pan even attracts thousands of flamingos after heavy rains, while in the dry season the animals gather around the many waterholes to drink and bathe.
 Again, our Superior option offers the privileged chance to stay inside the park, while the Deluxe alternative mixes in extra, minimalist luxury.
 Both come with dinner included.

 Stay: Onguma Bush Camp (Superior) or Mushara Outpost (Deluxe)

 After a few days in the park, journey to the woodcarving centre of Okahandja where you can pick up a traditional souvenir.
 Then, you'll spend the night among the 55,000 acres of plains that form the Okonjima Nature Reserve.
 Home to the superb AfriCat Foundation, it offers a near-guaranteed chance of seeing Namibia's big cats, included leopards and cheetahs.
 Both our accommodation options will see you enjoy a sumptuous included dinner.
 And, while the Superior option honours its cattle-farming history in luxury, the Deluxe alternative is one of the country's finest properties.

 This trip has no fixed departures but restrictions may apply - check operator website